In choosing Alphabet Inc, Google joins a branded crowd

 Google has a lot of experience with legal troubles over intellectual property.
 The world’s largest Internet search provider is a frequent target by companies claiming it is violating their patents.

-The company is also locked in a copyright battle with Oracle Corp over royalties for the use of the Java programming language, which is incorporated into Google’s Android operating system for smartphones.
-(Reporting by Andrew Chung; Editing by Leslie Adler)
+The company is also locked in a copyright battle with Oracle Corp (ORCL.N) over royalties for the use of the Java programing language, which is incorporated into Google’s Android operating system for smartphones.